Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 We can view software quality assurance as a spectrum:

 + *Unit Testing:* Checks specific, manually chosen inputs.
-  (Low assurance, low cost)
 + *Fuzzing:* Checks millions of random inputs.
-  Finds crashes, but cannot prove absence of bugs.
-  (Medium assurance, medium cost)
-+ *Static Analysis:* Checks for patterns of bugs (e.g., "use after free") without running the code.
++ *Static Analysis:* Checks for patterns of bugs without running the code.
-  (High assurance, low cost, but often noisy)
 + *Formal Verification:* Mathematically proves that the code satisfies a specification for *all* possible inputs.
-  (Highest assurance, high cost)

 This guide focuses on a sweet spot in this spectrum: *Abstract Interpretation*.